11 Actionable Tips To Avoid Archery Injuries

 Physical Conditioning

-Keeping your body in good physical condition is important for avoiding injuries in archery.
+Keeping your body in good physical condition is essential for avoiding injuries in archery.
 This includes overall fitness, flexibility, and strength.
-A well-conditioned body will be less prone to injuries and will be able to perform better.
+A well-conditioned body is less prone to injuries and can perform better.

 -